syeef/syeefkarim-2016-v0/index.md

 tagLine: My name is Syeef Karim.
 I enjoy designing and creating for the web.
 ---

-I hope to share and express my opinions here as well as showcase the work I have made.
-I am currently still studying but I have high hopes for my future.

-When people develop websites and applications today I feel as if they've almost forgotten who they are making them for.
-It's for the people!
-I hope to add a little personal touch to the work that I produce.
+I hope to share and express my opinions here as well as showcase some of the work I have made.
+Websites and applications currently feel like they've been designed and created by robots!
+Have we forgotten who's going to be using it?
+The people!
+I'd like to make things a bit more relatable and add a personal touch to the work that I produce.